How to De-Ice Your Driveway: 4 Ridiculously Easy Steps

 It’s really that simple!
 Now you can sit back and enjoy a job well done.

 And be careful while you use the snow shovel.
 It’s a grueling job, and this exertion combined with the cold air can trigger potentially fatal cardiac arrest.
 Take it easy, try not to overexert yourself.
 After all, it’s always better to be safe than sorry.
-If you are in the market for a snow plow this season, be sure to check out our list of the best snow plows of 2018.
+If you are in the market for a snow plow this season, be sure to check out our list of the best snow plows.